-The Document Verification Service (DVS) ensures an exact match between an individual’s Unique Student Identifier (USI) details entered into the USI Registry System and those on the ID document being used.
+The Document Verification Service (DVS) ensures an exact match between an individual’s key identity details entered into the USI Registry System and those on the identification document being used.

-Where training organisations are using DVS Override to create a USI on behalf of a student, they will need to use an alternative ID document.
-It is vital that training organisations ensure they are transcribing the name of the student into the USI Registry system exactly as it appears on the form of ID.
-There must be an exact match between both the USI account and the ID to ensure a unique account is created, and an individual’s transcript is accurate.
+Where education or training providers are using DVS Override to create a USI on behalf of a student, they will need to use an alternative identification document.
+It is critical that education or training providers ensure they are transcribing the name of the student into the USI Registry system exactly as it appears on the form of identification.
+There must be an exact match between the USI account and the identification to ensure a unique account is created, and an individual’s transcript is accurate.

-A list of alterative ID documents that are deemed adequate for this purpose is below.
+Alterative Identification documents that are deemed suitable for this purpose are listed below.

 Proof of age cards are issued on application to individuals 18 years of age or over by state and territory authorities and carry a photo of the holder.
 They are known by different names in the various jurisdictions as follows:

 As proof of age cards are a form of photo ID, if they are current they are sufficient for the purpose of applying for a USI via an education or training provider that uses DVS Override.
 Photo ID cards will always include the student’s full name and date of birth.

 Additional information on proof of age cards and their issuing authorities’ requirements can be found at www.australia.gov.au.